awar2170/UFOs/README.md

 Module 11: Javascript

 ## Overview of Project
-The purpose of this analysis was to
+The purpose of this analysis was to create a webpage that creates easy data access to different UFO incidents.

 ## Results:
 This website can be used through the use of the filtering options on the left-hand side of the table of data on the bottom-most part of the site.